sergiodxa/now-env/readme.md

 require('now-env')
 ```

-That's all, you can now check in `process.env` for you environment variables!
+That's all, you can now check `process.env` for the environment variables!

 > If your application is running inside [Now](https://zeit.co/now) cloud then this module is not going to do anything and let Now set your environment variables.